bluebrown/go-template-cli/README.md

 # Go Template CLI (tpl)

-Render json, yaml, toml & xml with go templates from the command line.
+Render json, yaml, & toml with go templates from the command line.

 The templates are executed with the [text/template](https://pkg.go.dev/text/template) package.
 This means they come with the additional risks and benefits the text templates provide.